ricmac/Cybercultural/src/posts/040-web20-big-tech-control-2009.md

 In July 2009, RWW had 2,650,000 page views, of which nearly 1.3 million were unique visitors.
 Nearly half (49 percent) of visits were from Firefox users, with 25 percent using IE. Safari (12.5 percent) and Chrome (8.5 percent) were the next most popular.

 That Firefox dominated our statistics in 2009 indicated that our readers were tech-savvy and likely to be open-source supporters.
 In the much wider home and office market, Microsoft still had nearly 70 percent web-browser market share with IE; Firefox was second, at [just over 20 percent](https://en.wikipedia.org/wiki/Usage_share_of_web_browsers).
 But Firefox users were *our people*, and our people were the early adopters who pointed to where the market was heading.
-It was obvious IE was toast, if you looked at our stats and read our browser posts—which highlighted the [innovations in Chrome](https://web.archive.org/web/20090417222536/http://www.readwriteweb.com/archives/chrome_experiments_google_launches_new_site_to_sho.php) and [Firefox](https://web.archive.org/web/20090417222536/http://www.readwriteweb.com/archives/the_future_of_firefox_no_tabs_built_in_ubiquity.php), and the [lack thereof in IE](https://web.archive.org/web/20090419125226/http://www.readwriteweb.com/archives/internet_explorer_8_has_arrived_1.php).
+It was obvious IE was toast, if you looked at our stats and read our browser posts — which highlighted the [innovations in Chrome](https://web.archive.org/web/20090417222536/http://www.readwriteweb.com/archives/chrome_experiments_google_launches_new_site_to_sho.php) and [Firefox](https://web.archive.org/web/20090417222536/http://www.readwriteweb.com/archives/the_future_of_firefox_no_tabs_built_in_ubiquity.php), and the [lack thereof in IE](https://web.archive.org/web/20090419125226/http://www.readwriteweb.com/archives/internet_explorer_8_has_arrived_1.php).

 ![RWW in IE8, March 2009](/assets/images/ie8_rww-mar09.png)
 *Screenshot of RWW in IE8 from March 2009, by Frederic Lardinois.*

 The real question was would Firefox be the next mainstream browser of choice, or would it be Google’s Chrome (released last September)?
 The answer to that question was becoming more obvious in 2009.

-Back in March, [when I had visited the Googleplex](/p/037-googleplex-2009-rww-channels/), I’d also walked over to the adjacent Mozilla headquarters—a rather drab mud-brown building that stood in stark contrast to Google’s shiny, colorful new complex.
+Back in March, [when I had visited the Googleplex](/p/037-googleplex-2009-rww-channels/), I’d also walked over to the adjacent Mozilla headquarters — a rather drab mud-brown building that stood in stark contrast to Google’s shiny, colorful new complex.
 At this time, around 85 percent of Mozilla’s revenue came from Google, in exchange for Google being the default home page and search engine of Firefox.
 Frankly, Mozilla was under Google’s thumb, and now it had to compete against Google’s impressive new Chrome browser too.

 ![Mozilla offices, circa March 2009](/assets/images/Mozillaheadquarters-1000x750.jpg) *Former Mozilla office next to the Googleplex; they moved to the other side of Mountain View [in July 2009](https://eu.gainesville.com/story/news/2009/07/26/for-mozilla-and-google-group-hugs-get-tricky/31715569007/), just a few months after my visit.
 Photo by Coolcaesar [via Wikimedia](https://commons.wikimedia.org/wiki/File:Mozillaheadquarters.jpg).*